soldarlabs/oapi-litegraph-nodegen/docs/CONTRIBUTING.md

   - Node.js version
   - npm version
   - Library version
-  - Next.js version (if using the demo)
+  - Vite version (if using the demo)

 ### Suggesting Enhancements